A photo of the NYC Skyline

 Contact Us for a Free Consultation

 Don’t let larceny charges take over your life.
 At the Law Offices of Mehdi Essmidi, we fight for you.
 Our experience as former NY prosecutors gives us an inside view of how the other side builds their case.
-We’ll use that knowledge and experience to build the best possible defense for you.
-Remember, the sooner you contact us, the sooner we can start working on your defense.
+We’ll use that to build a defense for you.
+Remember, the sooner you call us, the sooner we can start working on your defense.

 Frequently Asked Questions

 The main difference is the value of the property allegedly stolen.
-In the context of New York Grand Larceny, petit larceny involves property valued at $1,000 or less.
-Grand larceny, on the other hand, involves property valued over $1,000 and is divided into four degrees, all of which are felonies.
+In the context of New York grand larceny, a Class A misdemeanor applies when the theft doesn’t meet the criteria for any degree of grand larceny, most commonly when the property is valued at $1,000.
+Grand larceny involves property valued over $1,000 and is divided into four degrees, all of which are felonies.
 The higher the value, the more serious the charges and penalties.

 Can I be charged with grand larceny if the property is worth less than $1,000?